pakal/rsfile/README.rst

 RSFILE
 ================

-RSFile provides drop-in replacements for the classes of the **io** module, and for the **open()** builtin.
+RSFile provides pure-python drop-in replacements for the classes of the **io** module, and for the **open()** builtin.

-These new streams aim at providing a cross-platform, reliable, and comprehensive synchronous file I/O API, with advanced features like fine-grained opening modes, shared/exclusive file record locking, thread-safety, cache synchronization, file descriptor inheritability, and handy stat getters (size, inode, times...).
+Its goal is to provide a cross-platform, reliable, and comprehensive synchronous file I/O API, with advanced features like fine-grained opening modes, shared/exclusive file record locking, thread-safety, cache synchronization, file descriptor inheritability, and handy stat getters (size, inode, times...).
-This comes at the cost of some performance though, since RSFile is currently pure-python.

 ..
 END OF PART KINDA SHARED WITH SPHINX DOC INDEX ..

-Possible use cases for this lib: concurrently writing to logs without ending up with garbled data, manipulating sensitive data like disk-based databases, synchronizing heterogeneous producer/consumer processes when multiprocessing semaphores aren't an option...
+Possible use cases for this library: concurrently writing to logs without ending up with garbled data, manipulating sensitive data like disk-based databases, synchronizing heterogeneous producer/consumer processes when multiprocessing semaphores aren't an option...

 This version 2.0 drops support for Python2.6, and puts RSFile in compliance with the numerous evolutions that happened to the I/O modules of the stdlib, over the past years.